arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 The fundamental advantage of a container is that it makes both the application and the execution environment configuration available.
 This allows you to manage the various images as instances, without having to install the application each time, as in traditional procedures.

-As already mentioned, containers running with Docker are isolated and independent from each other.
+As already mentioned, containers running with Docker are isolated and independent of each other.
 Therefore, it is possible to have complete control over their visibility and management without any constraints.
 The advantages in terms of IT security are obvious: if a container is corrupted, for example by exploiting a vulnerability of the application it is running, this event does not affect the functioning of the other running containers.

 Isolation prevents, or at least makes it more difficult, the propagation of the threat within the host system, allowing Docker to terminate the corrupted instance, restart it in completely safe conditions, and have traces of what happened in the system logs.

 Thus, Docker can ensure application security without sacrificing portability, guaranteeing full operation both on-premise and in the Cloud, using open and closed APIs to respond optimally to any business need.